2deviant/bin/README.md

 and software. ``fast`` directory contains utilities of identical function but written in C, trading the elegance of the shell code for performance.
 Not all utilities have *fast* versions.

+## Function
+The utilities in this package are interdependent.
+It is best for them to reside in a directory within $PATH.

 ## Utilities

 * **`randomhex [ number of bytes ]`**